Human-Centric Approach – The Missing Fuel To Supercharge Employee Performance

 Many times, we don’t realize that the Performance management process and the outcome might have a negative impact on an Individual’s morale which could further damage the situation & performance of employees and at the same time lead to ill feelings about the manager, management, or organization.

-While in an ideal situation, the organization must be driven by Data & Metrics, but we should not forget that every score carries someone’s hope, dream, and need & desire to get recognized, and career aspirations.
+While in an ideal situation, the organization must be driven by data and metrics, but we should not forget that every score carries someone’s hope, dream, need and desire to get recognized, and career aspirations.
 In addition, forward-thinking organizations are shifting away from a process-centric performance management approach and focusing more on the people at the core of their businesses.
 Employees and their supervisors are both involved in people-centric performance management.

 Being a Leader, it is imperative for us to identify or forecast such an instance rather than to recover the damage later, which in most cases is difficult and maybe impossible.
 But again, the question – is it possible to strike a balance between data and desire which could be true or even false.